 Preceptors are either current students or recent graduates of Truman State University.

 Preceptors are nominated by a JBA faculty member and/or education department members to assist in the course and are interviewed individually by the Dean of the Academy and ProStaff Director.

-The students are also supervised by preceptors, some of the best students at Truman.
-All preceptors are nominated by a JBA faculty member to assist in their course and are interviewed individually by the Dean of the Academy.
-Preceptors live with students in the residence halls, providing support and encouragement, enforcing rules, assisting in the classroom and study hall, and conducting the recreational programs.
+Preceptors live with students in the residence halls, providing support and encouragement, enforcing rules, assisting faculty in the classroom and study hall, and work to help facilitate the recreational programs.

 Residential Life Rules

 - Students must remain in their rooms after curfew and lights must be out each night at the designated time.
-Students may not leave the residence hall before 7:00 a.m. and must be in at 9:30 p.m. unless otherwise planned.
+Students may not leave the residence hall before 7:00 a.m. and must be inside the building at 9:30 p.m. unless otherwise planned.

 - Students are expected to behave in a mature manner.
 They will be expected to show respect to the faculty, staff, fellow students, and themselves.
-Students who use disrespectful or obscene language will be disciplined.
+Students who use disrespectful or obscene language will have consequences.

 - Rules are discussed at length with the students on the first Sunday.

 - Students are expected to work to the best of their abilities.